mtimani/Prometheus/README.md

 Alternatively you can check the [Not Recommended User Guide](../../wiki/4.-User-Guide-‐-Standalone-‐-Not-recommended) that describes the usage of the recon scripts without Docker container.

-## Tools used to generate results in Asset_Discovery
+## Asset_Discovery is using the following tools to generate its results
 **Subdomain Discovery**:
 - subfinder (https://github.com/projectdiscovery/subfinder)
 - findomain (https://github.com/Findomain/Findomain)